Latin American countries ramp up travel bans, school closures over coronavirus

 Several candidates campaigning for the May presidential election canceled rallies.
 Anez urged candidates to work together in a "head-on battle" against coronavirus.
 "This virus does not care where we are from, what our ideology is or our background," she said.
 "We are all at risk if we do not work together."

-Bolivia has three coronavirus cases, including a 65-year-old woman who was turned away from several hospitals on Wednesday amid concerns over the virus spreading.
+Bolivia has three coronavirus cases, including a 65-year-old woman who was turned away from several hospitals on Wednesday amid concerns over the virus' spreading.
 In Peru, with 22 cases, President Martin Vizcarra said gatherings of more than 300 people would be banned and extended the suspension of school to universities and colleges.
+The Andean nation said later in the day it would suspend flights from Europe and Asia.

 Costa Rica said it would close "at-risk" schools for two weeks and suspend university classes after confirming 23 cases.
-Officials there said over 8,000 hotel reservations had been canceled, and they expected tourism revenue to fall by half.
+Officials there said that over 8,000 hotel reservations had been canceled, and they expected tourism revenue to fall by half.
+In Paraguay, which has confirmed six cases of the virus, the government said it would cancel direct flights to and from Europe beginning Friday through March 26.
+Authorities had already suspended large-scale gatherings and educational, religious and sporting events.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)